Do you create or publish content for a public audience?

 - well written – making reading enjoyable and easy

-- professionally presented – following current standards (such as the Australian Style Manual and/or your house style) for spelling, punctuation, numbers, abbreviations, scientific terms, referencing and use of capitals, italics and hyphens
+- professionally presented – using consistent format styles and following current standards (such as the Australian Style Manual and/or your house style) for spelling, punctuation, numbers, abbreviations, scientific terms, referencing and use of capitals, italics and hyphens

 - polished – making the reading experience seamless without irritating errors and typos or poor formatting.